-You should use the most secure option available to adequately protect your wireless network: Wi-Fi Protected Access 2 (WPA2), which uses AES/CCMP encryption.
-There are two flavors of WPA and WPA2: Personal or Pre-shared Key (PSK) for home-use and Enterprise for business-use.
+In contrast, Wi-Fi Protected Access 2 (WPA2), which uses AES/CCMP encryption, is the most secure option available to adequately protect your wireless network.
+There are two flavors of WPA and WPA2: Personal or Pre-shared Key (PSK) for home use and Enterprise for business use.

 The Enterprise mode is much more complex and requires an external server, called a RADIUS server, to enable the required 802.1X authentication.
 However, this mode should be used by all businesses with employees.
 You can create usernames and passwords for users to enter when connecting.
 The actual encryption keys aren't stored on the computers and devices, better protecting your network if they become lost or stolen.